chaoss/wg-dei/README.md

 ## Upcoming meetings

 - We meet every other week.
-Next meeting: May 23rd, 2018 at 5:30pm Eurpean Central Time (10:30am US Central Time).
+Next meeting: June 6th, 2018 at 6pm Eurpean Central Time (9am US Pacific Time).
 We will use the CHAOSS Zoom room: https://unomaha.zoom.us/j/720431288

 ## Meeting Mintues